Locations:

 • No aneurysm.
 This means there’s no abnormal widening of your aorta.
 It’s the most common screening result.
 You likely won’t need any further monitoring for AAA.

 • Aneurysm.
-This means there’s a bulge in your abdominal aorta that’s at least 50% of the normal diameter.
-For most people, this means a diameter of at least 3 centimeters.
-AAAs range in size from small to large.
-A large aneurysm is at least 5.5 centimeters wide (in men and people assigned male at birth) or at least 5.0 centimeters wide (in women and people assigned female at birth).
+This means there’s a bulge in your abdominal aorta.
+It can range in size from small to large.
 Your provider will tell you the size of your aneurysm and what that means for your treatment plan.

 If the results are abnormal, what are the next steps?

-If screening reveals an AAA, you should inform your close biological family members.
+If you have an abdominal aortic aneurysm, you should tell your close biological family members.
 They may be candidates for screenings and should talk to their providers to learn more.

 Advertisement

 Meanwhile, try not to worry.
-Instead, focus on reducing your cardiovascular disease risk factors.
-This involves making healthy lifestyle changes and taking medications your provider prescribes.
-Don’t hesitate to reach out to your provider any time you have questions or concerns about your condition.
+Instead, talk to your provider about ways to manage your risk factors.
+Don’t hesitate to reach out anytime you have questions or concerns about your condition.

 Advertisement